Koi no Hallelujah

 "Koi no Hallelujah" (恋のハレルヤ, Koi no Hareruya) is the 33rd single by Japanese singer Yōko Oginome.
 Written by Rei Nakanishi and Kunihiko Suzuki, the single was released on November 23, 1994, by Victor Entertainment.

 Background and release

-The song was originally recorded by Jun Mayuzumi in 1967.
-Nakanishi wrote the song based on his experience as a refugee from Manchukuo during World War II.
+Nakanishi wrote "Koi no Hallelujah" based on his experience as a refugee from Manchukuo during World War II.
+The original 1967 recording by Jun Mayuzumi sold over a million copies.

 "Koi no Hallelujah" peaked at No. 76 on Oricon's singles chart and sold over 4,000 copies.